-This booklet is the thirteenth edition of our business guide, which represents the collective knowledge and experience of our Firm after many years advising clients in Azerbaijan.
+This booklet is the fourteenth edition of our business guide, which represents the collective knowledge and experience of our Firm after many years advising clients in Azerbaijan.
 Dentons is the world's first polycentric global law firm.
 Driven to provide clients a competitive edge, and connected to the communities where its clients want to do business, Dentons knows that understanding local cultures is crucial to successfully completing a deal, resolving a dispute or solving a business challenge.
-Now the world's largest law firm, Dentons' global team builds agile, tailored solutions to meet the local, national and global needs of private and public clients of any size, with more than 10,000 lawyers in more than 175 locations, serving 78 countries across Africa, Asia Pacific, Canada, Central Asia, Europe, Latin America, the Middle East, Russia, CIS and the Caucuses, the UK and the US.
+Now the world's largest law firm, Dentons' global team builds agile, tailored solutions to meet the local, national and global needs of private and public clients of any size, with more than 12,000 lawyers in more than 200 locations, across Africa, Asia Pacific, Canada, Central Asia, Europe, Latin America, the Middle East, Russia, CIS and the Caucasus, the UK and the US.